Omaha Air Bombardment - Part I: Planning a Tactical Mission for Strategic Bombers

 The Friction of (Air) War

-Having identified these factors which routinely sap the power of a strike package, let’s return to the D-1 exit defenses to see their cumulative impact.
+Having identified these factors which routinely sapped the power of a strike package, let’s return to the D-1 exit defenses to see their cumulative impact.
 Seventy-two B-24’s carrying 187 tons of bombs were slated for the two air targets which encompassed WN71, WN72 and WN73.
-Assuming 37.25% of those aircraft would fail to make an effective sortie, the air planners could count on only 45 aircraft reaching the target, and they would be carrying correspondingly fewer bombs; only 117 tons.
+Assuming 37.25% of those aircraft would fail to make an effective sortie, the air planners could count on only 45 aircraft reaching the target, and they would be carrying correspondingly fewer bombs: only 117 tons.
 Applying the 26.3% MPI figure identified above, only roughly 31 tons of those bombs would be expected to be in patterns with an MPI under 1,000 feet (and the actual number of bombs striking within 1000 feet being even lower).

-Bomb Patterns and Target Geometry
+Formations, Bomb Patterns and Target Geometry

 “Squadrons were to fly six abreast and bomb on the release of a Pathfinder aircraft in one of the center squadrons.“[21]